Olmsted Falls, Ohio: 2000 census

-The Olmsted Falls school system educates students from Olmsted Falls, parts of Columbia Station, part of Berea, and from neighboring Olmsted Township.
-There are five schools in the school system, Early Childhood Center, Falls-Lenox Primary School, Olmsted Falls Intermediate School, Olmsted Falls Middle School, and Olmsted Falls High School.
-The school colors are blue and gold, and their mascot is an English bulldog.
-The Olmsted Falls School District has recently been nationally recognized for teaching.

-Athletics

-In December 2000, The Bulldog football team won the Ohio High School Athletic Association Division II State Championship, defeating Piqua 21–0 at Paul Brown Tiger Stadium in Massillon.

-The Lady Bulldog volleyball team won the State Championships in 2008.

-The Girls Cross Country team won the State Championships in 1980, 1981, and 1987.

 Government

 Executive

 The mayor is the ceremonial head of government.
-The mayor is full-time and presides over city council meetings, has the power to veto council actions, and also acts as the Safety Director for the city.
+The mayor is full-time and also acts as the city's Safety Director.
+The mayor has the power to veto council actions, which can be overriden by a supermajority of council (five of seven members).
+The Mayors are elected to four-year terms.

-James Patrick Graven was elected mayor on December 5, 2017 after receiving over 60% of the vote in a special runoff election.
-He was narrowly elected to a second term in November 2021.
+Former Fire Chief and Ward III Council Member Chad Gluss was elected Mayor in November 2025, defeating former School Board member Holly Neumann Kress.
+Gluss will be sworn in in January 2026 and will succeed James Patrick Graven, who was elected to office in a December 2017 runoff election and opted not to run for a third consecutive term.

 Legislative

 The City Council of Olmsted Falls consists of seven members elected to two year terms; Council President, Council President Pro-Tempore, Council-At-Large, Clerk of Council, representative for Ward 1, representative for Ward 2, representative for Ward 3, and representative for Ward 4.
 It is a "strong Council - weak Mayor" form of government, with the Mayor not holding any voting rights on Council.
+The Council President presides over council meetings.